Hemantraj19/Breakout-Game/README.md

 - Python 3.x
 - Turtle graphics library

-## Acknowledgments
+## Note

-- This game is inspired by the classic Brick Breaker arcade game.
+This Brick Breaker game is a simple implementation designed for educational purposes and as a fun project.
+Feel free to use, modify, and distribute the code.
+If you find any bugs or have suggestions for improvements, please create an issue or submit a pull request.

-- Special thanks to the Turtle graphics library for simplifying the graphics implementation.
+Enjoy playing and happy coding!